Frequently Asked Questions

 Do I need travel/medical insurance?

 Yes.
 We STRONGLY RECOMMEND you take out your own medical/travel insurance to cover your walk and any circumstances in which you may not be able to walk including covid.
-In the unlikely event of a medical/accident emergency on the track, a medical evacuation by air will be carried out by New Zealand emergency services which may incur some financial cost.
+In the unlikely event of a medical/accident emergency on the track, an evacuation by air will be carried out by New Zealand emergency services which may incur some financial cost.

 Do I have to carry my pack or do you transport it?